oreqizer/oreqizer/content/the-math-of-fitness/index.md

 - Press - strict press, bench press, dip
 - Pull - deadlift, chin-up, barbell row

-Do around 3 sets of each exercise.
-Keep reps on barbell lifts around 5, do gymnastic movements for max reps.
-Accessories for 10-20 reps can be added to the mix, especially for the _abs_ and _hamstrings_, like leg raises, ab wheel or a GHR.
+Hypertrophy accessories can be added to the mix, especially for the _abs_ and _hamstrings_.

-Beginners are best off with building an aerobic base before jumping into more intense forms of conditioning, so _monostructural LISS_ activities like running, cycling or rowing for about 30min are ideal.
+Beginners are best off with building an aerobic base before jumping into more intense forms of conditioning, so _monostructural LISS_ activities like running, cycling or rowing.
 For grandmas and the less conditioned, a brisk walk will suffice.

 Every session should include a skill practice to get proficient in movements you want to learn as quickly as possible, especially _weightlifting_ and